mobile domain:www.usaa.com

 Liability coverage helps protect your money if you’re responsible for an accident.
 It can cover:

-Collision coverage helps pay to fix or replace your vehicle if you’re responsible for an accident.
-It can cover:
+Collision coverage can help pay to repair or replace your vehicle if it's damaged in a covered accident.
+It doesn't matter who caused the accident.

 Comprehensive coverage helps pay for things beyond your control that don’t involve another vehicle.
 It can cover: